surf-visualization/blospray/readme.md

-BLOSPRAY is a Blender add-on, but is not being distributed separately as it is in heavy development.
+BLOSPRAY is a Blender add-on, but is not being distributed separately as the focus currently is getting to a releasable state in terms of features.
 Currently, the way to install it is to clone this repository and then make a symlink to the `render_ospray` directory in the Blender addon directory: